Learn Differential Reinforcement Once and For All – ABA Made Easy

 - You pick hand raising for DRL.
 Your client raises their hands 30 times per class.
 You want to decrease, but not eliminate, this.
 You set your criteria at 10 to start.
 If your client raises their hand 10 or less times, you deliver reinforcement.
 More than 10, no reinforcement.

-If you are preparing for the RBT exam, I have a video that covers the entire RBT task list with timestamps:
+If you are preparing for the RBT exam, attempt our RBT practice questions.

 If you are preparing for the registered behavior technician (RBT) exam or the board certified behavior analyst (BCBA) exam make sure you head to my youtube channel where I upload weekly videos featuring study guides, practice exams, and ABA terminology.